HideakiHama/car-car/README.md

 * Person 2 - Curtis Cheung (Sales)

 ## Design
-CarCar allows the user to create and keep records.

 ## Service microservice

 Explain your models and integration with the inventory